-All Nuclear Explosions Since 1945
+Time Lapse Of All Nuclear Explosions Since 1945

 There have been 2,055 nuclear explosions since the very first in 1945.
 Fortunately, depending on how you look at it, all but two of them have been detonated for testing rather than having been used for war.
+I came across a fascinating time lapse video of nuclear explosions since 1945, and I thought I would share it with you for your interest…

-Each nation gets a blip and a flashing dot on the map whenever they detonate a nuclear weapon, with a running tally kept on the top and bottom bars of the screen.
-Hashimoto, who began the project in 2003, says that he created it with the goal of showing”the fear and folly of nuclear weapons.”
-It starts really slow — picks up in 1958, then some real action starting 1962 or so — but the buildup becomes overwhelming.
+The time lapse of nuclear explosions starts slow.
+It picks up in 1958, then some real action starting 1962 or so.
+But the buildup becomes overwhelming.
 Watching the entire 14 minute clip really gives you a sense of the beginnings in fits and starts, and the advancements of the nuclear weapons age.

 Isao Hashimoto: “This piece of work is a bird’s eye view of the history by scaling down a month length of time into one second.
 No letter is used for equal messaging to all viewers without language barrier.
 The blinking light, sound and the numbers on the world map show when, where and how many experiments each country have conducted.
 I created this work for the means of an interface to the people who are yet to know of the extremely grave, but present problem of the world.”

 Time Lapse Of Nuclear Explosions

 [ Read: Radiation Detector Choices ]